 On the search for fuel for his car, Max gains knowledge of an oil refinery in the desert.
 Unfortunately the facility as well as people living in it are under attack by a gang who also want fuel for their vehicles.
 Max helps the settlers in return for the desired fuel.

 Much more than the first Mad Max film, Mad Max 2 obviously influenced a lot of later post-apocalyptic works.
 Players of the Fallout games series for instance will no doubt recognize both the prologue (war scenes in black and white) and the epilogue ('lone wanderer' disappearing in the desert with his dog) of this movie.
+The marauding cyber-punk petrolheads of Mad Max 2 no doubt influenced the design of Ork vehicles in Warhammer 40k.
 A NES1 game based on Mad Max 2 was released in 1990.